gl-pv/simple-rule/README.md

 The following components are available as named imports from simple-rule.

 ### SimpleRulesProvider
-The `SimpleRulesProvider` component is used to wrap your React App so an instance of coniditions check will be made available within your React tree.
+The `SimpleRulesProvider` component is used for wrapping your React App so an instance of coniditions check will be made available within your React tree.

 ```jsx
 const rulesSchema = {